Autumn 2017 UW Germanics Newsletter

 Students, faculty, staff, and friends gathered together on December 8th to celebrate the end of the quarter and the beginning of the holiday season.
 Suffused with good cheer and plenty of glühwein, guests celebrated in a room festooned with twinkling lights and seasonal trim.
 Our thanks to all, and best wishes for 2018!
 Frohe Feiertage! … Read more

 Thanks to the following donors for their generous support of the Department of Germanics.
 Private contributions help us support undergraduate and graduate students, sponsor public lectures, and provide resources for faculty and student research.
 If you would like to donate to the department, please visit Support Us for more information.
-Marie E. Bardin Alan and Lois Bauer Margarete C. Berg The Boeing Company Monika Boos Diana… Read more
+Marie E. Bardin Alan and Lois Bauer Margarete C. Berg The Boeing Company Monika Boos… Read more

 Your donation helps us to: